-CAPIM is dedicated to providing innovative solutions
+CAPIM is dedicated to finding innovative solutions,

 CAPIM's goal is to improve aquatic ecosystem health by developing innovative approaches to pollution detection for inland waters and estuaries, and working with environmental management practitioners to reduce pollution impacts.

-- High quality "forensic" science to identify pollution impacts;
+* Engaging in high quality "forensic" science to identify pollution impacts;

-- Providing a forum for the transfer of integrated water pollutant information and knowledge between agencies.
+* Creating opportunities and forums for the transfer of integrated water pollutant information and knowledge between agencies.

-CAPIM is based at The University of Melbourne and operates in partnership with Melbourne Water, Royal Melbourne Institute of Technology (RMIT) and Environment Protection Authority (EPA Victoria).
+CAPIM is based at The University of Melbourne in the Department of Zoology and the School of Chemistry.
+Additional research locations include the Biotechnology Institute (Bio21 Institute), DEPI Queenscliff, and RMIT Bundoora.
+CAPIM operates in partnership with Melbourne Water, the Royal Melbourne Institute of Technology (RMIT) and Environment Protection Authority (EPA Victoria).